To Make Reliable and Affordable Lithium Batteries Fuel Global Carbon Neutrality!

 • The parameters of the battery are too professional, It’s hard for me to understand it well.

-• Should I choose 12V or 24V or 48V lithium battery?
+• Should I choose a 12V 24V or 48V lithium battery?

 Here is a concept that is very confusing to everyone, and that is power.
-We generally express it in kwh. kwh is also an electrical unit, in physics, volts * Amps * hours = kwh.
-Half of us use kwh to represent the electricity you need.
+We generally express it in kWh. kWh is also an electrical unit.
+In physics, volts * Amps * hours = kWh.
+Half of us use kWh to represent the electricity you need.

-Do you see the difference between watt and kwh now?
+Do you see the difference between Watt and kWh now?
 If you’re still a bit confused, let me give you an example:

 Household small refrigerators are 70-90 watts, medium models are 90-110 watts, and freezers are generally 100-135 watts.
-Assuming that the refrigerator works at this power 24 hours a day (actually not, the power will change at any time, the real power usage should be a curve, not a straight line, but for the sake of understanding, we now assume that the power remains unchanged), with Take the first type of small refrigerator as an example.
+Assuming that the refrigerator works at this power 24 hours a day (actually not; the power will change at any time, the actual power usage should be a curve, not a straight line, but for the sake of understanding, we now assume that the power remains unchanged), with Take the first type of small refrigerator as an example.
 If the power of the small refrigerator is 90w, we can calculate that it needs 90w*1h=90wh of electricity per hour.
 Then 24h needs 90wh*24=2160watt hours=2160wh.
-There is a unit conversion problem here, 1000w is equal to 1kw, so 1,000wh=1kwh.
-So if a 90w refrigerator works at a constant power for a day, it will cost 90w*24h=2160wh=2.16kwh.
+There is a unit conversion problem here.
+1000w is equal to 1kw, so 1,000wh=1kwh.
+So if a 90w refrigerator works at constant power for a day, it will cost 90w*24h=2160wh=2.16kwh.

-3. Then write down the approximate working time of all equipment every day
+3. Then, write down the approximate working time of all equipment every day.

-5. Add them up and this is how much power you need to power your RV!
+5. Add them up, and this is how much power you need to power your RV!

 This is simple.
 As we mentioned above, we can multiply the voltage by the capacity to get the power.
 We can also do the multiplication directly to see how much power the battery has.